-Current Year: City retail sales tax continues to experience positive growth.
-Current year growth also accounts for additional retail sales tax collected from online retailers which became effective October 2019.
-In addition, in August and October, the Arizona Department of Revenue made technical adjustments to shift monies from the Use Tax category to the Retail category, which artificially increased the Retail collections and decreased the Use Tax collections.
+Current Year: Retail sales tax collections decreased by 3.4% in collections for the current fiscal year first quarter compared with the prior year.
+In August 2023, the Arizona Department of Revenue made technical adjustments to shift monies from the Use Tax category to the Retail category, artificially increasing the Retail collections and decreasing the Use Tax collections.
+Absent this technical adjustment, the YTD growth rate would have been -0.1%.
+Retail sales tax collected from online retailers which became effective October 2019 is included in this category.
 Prior year values have not been adjusted for inflation.
 City Sales Tax - Hotel/Motel

 Significance: Hotel/Motel sales tax revenue represents taxable sales for these businesses and is an indicator of tourism activity.
-Current Year: Hotel/motel sales tax collections have shown recovery when compared with the three year average, however there was a 2.5% decrease in collections for the current fiscal year fourth quarter compared with the prior year.
+Current Year: Hotel/motel sales tax collections decreased by 1.6% in collections for the current fiscal year first quarter compared with the prior year.
 Prior year values have not been adjusted for inflation.
-City Sales Tax - Restaurants/Bars

-Significance: Restaurants/Bars sales tax revenue represents taxable sales for these businesses and is an indicator of economic strength, population growth, and tourism.
+City Sales Tax - Restaurants/Bars Significance: Restaurants/Bars sales tax revenue represents taxable sales for these businesses and is an indicator of economic strength, population growth, and tourism.

-Current Year: Restaurants/bars sales tax collections had minor growth compared to the prior year fourth quarter.
+Current Year: Restaurants/bars sales tax collections had minor negative growth compared to the prior year first quarter.
 Prior year values have not been adjusted for inflation.
-City Sales Tax - Contracting

-Significance: Contracting sales tax revenue presents activity in the commercial, retail and residential construction markets.
+City Sales Tax - Contracting Significance: Contracting sales tax revenue presents activity in the commercial, retail and residential construction markets.

-Current Year: Contracting sales tax collections continued to experience significant growth.
-Current year-to-date fourth quarter actuals are strong and growing only at a moderately lower rate than same period of the prior year.
+Current Year: Contracting sales tax collections had negative growth.
+Current year-to-date first quarter actuals are 9.9% lower than same period of the prior year.
 Prior year values have not been adjusted for inflation.
 State Sales Tax - Total

 Significance: State shared sales tax revenues are distributed to cities and towns based on relative population share in Arizona.
-The population share in FY 2000-01 was 33.72% and the current relative population share was reduced to 27.88% in July 2023 and to 27.71% in June 2024 based on Census data.
+The population share in FY 2000-01 was 33.72% and the current relative population share was reduced to 27.71% in June 2024 based on Census data.

-Current Year.
-State sales tax collections continued to experience positive growth in the fourth quarter compared to the same time period last fiscal year, with significant growth in the utilities, communications, amusements, and contracting categories.
+Current Year: State sales tax collections had negative growth in the first quarter compared to the same time period last fiscal year.
+In August 2023 (FY 2023-24), ADOR made technical adjustments to shift revenue from the Use Tax category to the Retail category.
+Absent this technical adjustment, the adjusted YTD growth rate would have been 1.2%, which is still significantly less than recent years' growth.
 Prior year values have not been adjusted for inflation.
 State Vehicle License Tax